Randy rides lonesome

 Ride Lonesome and Buchanan Rides Alone are such essential titles because cowboys are generally lonesome and Randolph Scott in particular, and because the horse is key to these oaters, as to all Westerns.
 Boetticher loved horses.
 Watch the way in Comanche Station that Scott enters on horseback right to left, with Mt.
 Whitney in the background, and at the end of the movie symmetrically rides away in the same setting, left to right.
 Boetticher at his best.
 In his essay A Time and a Place: Budd Boetticher and the Western, Mike Dibb makes the point that though the term ‘horse opera’ is often used pejoratively, it is in fact apt, for it puts the horse at the center of the genre and emphasizes the pleasantly familiar stylized forms of action, character, speech, violence and, not least, music, which Westerns share with opera.

-The bad guys are superb.
+The bad guys (often not so bad) are superb.
 They were written as sort of anti-Scotts, with some of the hero’s qualities – and faults.
 They are often charming and roguish.
 Randy always seems to have known the characters from the past.
-Lee Marvin in Seven Men from Now, Richard Boone (my favorite) in The Tall T, Pernell Roberts in Ride Lonesome, and the others, they were villains, yes, but with saving graces.
+Lee Marvin in Seven Men from Now, Richard Boone (my favorite) in The Tall T, Pernell Roberts in Ride Lonesome, and the others, they were antagonists, yes, aiming to kill the hero, but with saving graces.
 Excellent casting, direction and acting.

 Boetticher had little interest in the true history of the West, nor, really, in Western communities.
 He wanted lone riders righting wrongs.
 Everyone is a loner, in fact.
 Scott’s character is just the loneliest.
 Boetticher said, “The characters are more important to me than the ideas, because it’s through the mind and the sayings and the actions of the characters that the ideas are born.
 I’m not concerned with what people stand for, I’m concerned with what they do about it.”